tding1/CDFI/README.md

 ## News

 An expanded version of the conference paper will be released soon, which reveals technical details regarding model compression based on layer-wise sparsity information obtained via optimization.
-That part of code will also be added.
+That part of code is available at the sub-directory [extended_version](https://github.com/tding1/CDFI/tree/main/extended_version).

 ## Introduction